Ted Ray (golfer): Golf career

-Ray turned professional in 1894 at the age of 17, initially working as a club-maker before becoming a professional near St Malo.
+Ray turned professional in 1894 at the age of 17, initially working as a club-maker before becoming a professional near Saint-Malo.
 He played in the 1899 Open Championship finished in a tie for 16th place.
 Later in 1899 he took a position as a club professional at Churston Golf Club, Churston, Devon.
 During his time at Churston, he was encouraged by the club's committee to enter The Open Championships from 1900 to 1902, and was granted a week's leave of absence and five pounds for expenses each year.
-After leaving Churston, in early 1903, he became the head professional at Ganton Golf Club, replacing Harry Vardon who had left to join the South Herts Golf Club.
-In 1912 he took the position of golf professional at Oxhey Golf Club near Watford in Hertfordshire.
+After leaving Churston in early 1903, he became the head professional at Ganton Golf Club, replacing Harry Vardon, who had left to join the South Herts Golf Club.
+In 1912, he took the position of golf professional at Oxhey Golf Club near Watford in Hertfordshire.

 Ray favoured an attacking style, and had to develop phenomenal recovery skills.
 Cartoonists usually depicted him with a niblick in hand, festooned with clumps of heather and saplings, with an inseparable pipe clamped between his teeth.
 Ray was admired by fans for his daring play, friendly, genial manner and optimistic spirit.

 Ray was also a fine clubmaker and advertised his business while the professional at Oxhey.
 He specialised in the production of drivers, mashies, and niblicks.

 Before World War I Ray was often overshadowed by the Great Triumvirate of James Braid, J.H.
 Taylor and Harry Vardon and then after the war by George Duncan and Abe Mitchell.
-Despite this he was one of the leading British golfers of the first quarter of the 20th century.
+Despite this, he was one of the leading British golfers of the first quarter of the 20th century.

 Major championships

 Ray had an excellent record in the Open Championship.
 He won the Open at Muirfield in 1912, leading after every round and finishing four strokes ahead of Harry Vardon and eight clear of James Braid in third place.
 He was runner-up twice, in 1913 and 1925, and had 9 other finishes in the top-10.
 His last top-10 finish was in 1925 when, at the age of 48, he finished joint runner-up, a stroke behind Jim Barnes.
 Ray had the best final round of 73, despite four-putting the ninth green.

 Ray played in 29 successive Open Championships from 1899 and 1932, his run ending when he failed to qualify in 1933.
 Ray's last appearance was in 1937, just after his 60th birthday.
 He had rounds of 76 and 81 to just make the qualifying score.
-In the championship itself he had rounds of 87 and 88 and missed the cut by 22 strokes.
+In the championship itself, he had rounds of 87 and 88 and missed the cut by 22 strokes.

 In addition to his appearances in the Open Championship, Ray also played three times in the U.S. Open, in 1913 and 1920, when he was touring America with Harry Vardon, and in 1927, when he was in America as part of the British Ryder Cup team.